• Skip to primary navigation

 What the Cookbooks Say About Chicken Soup

-All my cookbooks agree that great chicken soup starts with great chicken stock but when it comes to making the broth, they offer a variety of choices.
-Some call for poaching a whole chicken in water with various chopped vegetables; others want you to remove and reserve the chicken meat while boiling the bones; and some suggest you quarter the chicken, sauté it, and add water and vegetables.
+All my cookbooks agree that great chicken soup starts with outstanding chicken stock but when it comes to making the broth, they offer a variety of choices.
+Some call for poaching a whole chicken in water with various chopped vegetables; others want you to remove and reserve the chicken meat while boiling the bones; some suggest you quarter the chicken, sauté it, and add water and vegetables.

 My favorite recipe comes from an article in Cooks Illustrated and uses a combination of all three methods.

-This is a recipe for making chicken soup from scratch, not with leftovers from last night’s roasted chicken dinner (check out my recipe for Roast Turkey Soup for idea on how to make a leftover chicken soup).
+This is a recipe for making chicken soup from scratch, not with leftovers from last night’s roasted chicken dinner (check out my recipe for Roast Turkey Soup for an idea on how to make a leftover chicken soup).

 This is important to note because the chicken parts used to make the broth will be devoid of flavor after 45 minutes of cooking.